Freddy Reiber

 Picture of Freddy Reiber

 Hi!
-I am Freddy Reiber, a third year PhD student in the Computing & Data Science program at Boston University
+I am Freddy Reiber, a PhD canidate in the Computing & Data Science program at Boston University where I am fortunate to be advised by the fantastic Allison McDonald.

 Previously I have worked in areas like:

-Like any PhD student, I like to do a lot but often don't have time.
-Most of those activities are detailed here:
+Like any PhD student, I like to do a lot, with a good chunk of those activities linked below!

-Currently, I co-organize a multi-disciplinary and multi-institutional reading group on topics relating to political economy and computer science.
+More recently, my friend Eugene Kim and I started multi-disciplinary and multi-institutional reading group on topics relating to political economy and computer science.
 The webpage for the group is available here, which provides a list of readings and topics for those who are interested in the space.

 I have also run a number of service and educational programs within both my current university and undergraduate university.
 Access to those projects is available here.